 Arguably the most difficult time of the year for many pets, summer presents issues related to heat, disease and dehydration for many senior dogs and cats.

 Dehydration is another major concern.
 Dogs and cats alike may not immediately show signs that they are dehydrated, with the danger only becoming obvious once they are severely dehydrated.
-If your pet’s eyes appear sunken in, they are panting, or they are moving more slowly than normal, then dehydration is a likely cause during the summer months5.
-Click here to learn how to spot dehydration in pets.
+If your pet’s eyes appear sunken in, they are panting, or they are moving more slowly than normal, then dehydration is a likely cause during the summer months.
 Make sure any outdoor pets have a place where they can cool off (whether it’s indoors or even just a large source of water).

 Ageing Pet Care in Autumn

 With temperatures cooling down once again, autumn provides an opportunity for both you and your senior pet to be outside and be healthy.
 Visits to a local dog park during the autumn months can be excellent exercise for your pet and a great way to ensure they are socialising with other animals (dogs in particular are social animals by nature7).